The Gross-Zagier-Zhang formula over function fields: Global and local periods, proof of Theorem

 \end{lem}

 The expressions of $\Psi(s,\phi,\Phi)$ in the above lemma have obvious local-global decompositions.
 Define $\Psi^S(s,W,\Phi) $ to be the away from $S$ part.
 Computing the residue of $\Psi$ at $s=1$, we have a decomposition (see \cite[(23)]{JN}) where $\CP_v$ is the local period associated to $\sigma_v$ defined in \eqref{cp} and \eqref{lambda2}.
 We remark that the proof of \cite[(23)]{JN} uses a certain invariance property of the local period $\CP_v$ which can be established for all local fields.
 The same proof of \cite[(23)]{JN} works for \eqref{101}.

-If $p>2$, we take $\xi_v$ to be a unit in $\CO_{E_v}$ for $v\not\in S$.
-Applying the explicit formula for Whittaker newforms (see \cite[Corollary 1]{Pop}), we have the following unramified computation. \begin{lem} Assume that $\sigma $ is the base change of $\pi\in \CA_c(H')$.
+If $p>2$, let $\xi$ be as in Lemma \ref{tangent}, and enlarge $S$ such that $\xi$ is a unit in $\CO_{E_v}$ for $v\not\in S$.
+Applying the formula in \cite{Sch} for the unramified Whittaker newforms, we have the following lemma (for all $p$). \begin{lem} Assume that $\sigma $ is the base change of $\pi\in \CA_c(H')$.
 Then

 Here $K'^S$ is the standard maximal compact subgroup of $H'(\BA_F^S)$, and $L^S(s,\sigma\times \tilde \sigma)$ is the product of local $L$-factors outside the places of $E$ over $S$. \end{lem}

 Recall that the Petersson pairing on $\sigma$ satisfies the following local-global decomposition \cite[Proposition 2.1]{CST}: let $\phi_i\in \sigma$, where $i=1,2$, and $W_i $ be its $\psi_E$-th Whittaker coefficient, then